slowernews/wisdom-tldr/README.md

 > *'Value yourself.
 The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

+> *'Let go of your ego and your need for validation.'*

 If you say it with confidence, you are who you say you are.

 > *'You're only as good as your next speech.'*